nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 > 2. **Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.**

+What we could do to avoid repetitions between our images is to make all commands present on the both side at first and then do the specific commands later.
+It means to make them inherit from the same image and then installing all required packages (all `apt install/get`, `serf`, `s6`) and later specific command.
+This way because of how docker images are working the install of the second image will be much faster.

 > 3. **Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.
 In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.**

 Provided in the logs folder.

 > 4. **Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?**

+The problem is that each time a new node is connecting to the cluster the output file (the file that logs the connexions) is overwritten and only the ip of the last node who joined the cluster is reported.
+Therefore we can't keep a good log file and that's not really good.

 ## <a name="task-5"></a>Task 5: Generate a new load balancer configuration when membership changes